Ergus/ArgParseBash/README.md

 		mm and ss are limited to 00 -> 60.
 But H+ means any valid positive integer.

-	The **string** is not validated because all the bash strings are valid.
+	All the strings are valid but it is assumed that they don't contain spaces.

-	In case of **list** currently the values are only integers and are set like "1,2,34,56" (quotes not required.)
+	In case of **list** currently the valid values are only integers and are set like "1,2,34,56" (quotes not required.)

 Accessing parameters
 --------------------